 Welcome to the Division of Water webpage!
-The Division conducts a wide variety of programs to protect and conserve New York's waters.
-On this page you will find what the division has been involved with recently and other useful information about the division's work.
+The Division conducts a variety of programs to protect and conserve New York's waters.
+On this page you will find information about the Division's programs and recent activities.

 What's New in the Division of Water?

 The Division of Water uses this page to highlight water-related information that we think may interest you.
 This page is updated weekly and topics are typically posted here for about 30 days.
 If a topic has a specific end date (such as a public comment period or an event), the description is removed after the end date.

 Look for the Zero Reminder: Use Only Phosphorus-Free Lawn Fertilizer

 New York's nutrient runoff law prohibits the use of phosphorus lawn fertilizers unless a new lawn is being established or a soil test shows that the lawn does not have enough phosphorus.
 Regardless of the location, excess phosphorus from lawns can wash off and pollute lakes and streams, harming fish and ruining boating and swimming.
 More than 100 waterbodies in the state cannot be used or enjoyed as a result of too much phosphorus.
 For more information, visit DEC's Lawn Fertilizer webpage.

 The federal Drug Enforcement Administration (DEA) will conduct a nationwide prescription drug collection on Saturday, April 29, 2017 from 10:00 AM - 2:00 PM.
 Collections will be held at many locations around New York and are the best way to dispose of unused and unwanted prescription drugs.
 For more information, visit DEA's National Take Back Initiative webpage - a direct link is in the "Links Leaving DEC's website" section of the right-hand column of this page.

 For more information about drugs in water and DEC's work to keep drugs out of our water, visit DEC'S Drugs in New York's Waters webpage.